lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 It may help in stratifying the water column, keeping nutrients from dying plants close to the plant roots for re-absorption.

 Interestingly, Azolla roots respond distinctly to typical plant hormones compared to flowering plant's roots [@deVries2016].
-Roots were likely invented twice in plant history: in lycophytes and ferns.
+Roots were likely invented twice in plant history: in lycophytes and ferns (reviewed in @Spencer2021).
 The fern-invented roots were passed down to seed plants.
 However, not all roots will have developed the same since their original invention.
 In seed plants, the hormone cytokinin promotes cell division in shoots and regulates differentiation growth in roots.